 - 7. Use Images And High-Quality Graphics In Your Posts

-- 8. Improve Your Headlines, Accent Paragraph And Writing Style
+- 8. Improve Your Headlines, Accent Paragraphs, And Writing Style

-This is calculated by Dividing the total number of visits viewing the single page by the total number of views the page got.
+Dividing the total number of visits viewing the single page by the total number of views the page got calculates this.

 In mathematical formulae i.e. B = Tn/Tv